 What is included in Discovery & information architecture?

-A scoped read of how things work today, a written plan you can approve, and delivery checkpoints with one named lead.
+A scoped read of how things work today, a written plan you can approve, and delivery checkpoints you can inspect.
 We do not hand you a deck and disappear.

 Two weeks of research that prevents six months of rework.
 We map what your visitors actually need before a single page is designed.

 Templates that fight the content.
-Navigation that mirrors internal org charts.
-We catch those mismatches before they become change orders.
+Navigation that mirrors internal org charts instead of how customers search.
+We catch those mismatches before they become change orders, the same gap we cover in UX & Product Design.

 The document at the end of week two is what design, build, and QA reference when scope creeps.